Alexandre during his Web World Tour (SF – Chile – Sydney – Singapore)

 I met Alexandre through his Web World Tour project, Alexandre’s 6-month round-the-globe travel project to study and document startups ecosystems in every city he’d visit.
 When I heard about his initiative in February 2014, I reached out to him when he had already left Montreal.
 We still managed to collaborate on an interview about the entrepreneurial student association I was involved with and Montreal’s startup ecosystem.

+So you understood why you should become a digital nomad & how to do it?
 The following post is a guest post by Alexandre on how to maximize the benefits of working while you travel.

 Digital nomadism?
 Coworking?
 Worldwide startup ecosystem?
 Alex is your guy.